 It is essential to our future success that we have a product and service range that is suited to the market in terms of technology, price and delivery time.
 The changing needs of our customers and new standards and regulations – especially in promising markets such as China – require that we continuously develop and improve our products and services.
 Research and development required for adjustments consumes significant financial and human resources, with no guarantee of success in either the medium or the long term.

 Our business activities, primarily in the area of production, are subject to numerous environmental protection laws and regulations.
 Environmental damage of any kind (for example, groundwater contamination, renovation needed due to outdated construction materials or unpleasant odours arising from the use of chemicals) may result in losses not covered by an insurance policy.
 Therefore, at all company sites officers monitor compliance with laws and regulations as well as with internal KSB rules, which in some cases exceed the prescribed environmental standards.
 If we discover any contamination, we set aside provisions to meet the liabilities for the necessary clean-up work.
-In the 2015 consolidated financial statements, these amounted to just under € 1 million for significant or neutral risks, which was unchanged on the previous year.
+In the 2017 consolidated financial statements, these amounted to just under € 0.2 million for significant or neutral risks.

 As part of acquisition projects, we examine properties for possible contamination before purchase.
 We take account of critical issues by way of corresponding contractual regulations with the seller and implement appropriate measure in consultation it.